GLOBAL MARKETS-Fed points upwards for rates, world stocks lurch downward

 By Sujata Rao

-LONDON, Feb 22 (Reuters) - World stocks tumbled to one-week lows on Thursday after the U.S. Federal Reserve confirmed it was on track to raise interest rates several times this year, sending bond yields to multi-year highs.
+LONDON, Feb 22 (Reuters) - World stocks tumbled to one-week lows on Thursday after the U.S. Fed confirmed it was on track to raise interest rates several times this year, sending bond yields to new multi-year highs.

-Wall Street was set for its third straight session in the red, equity futures indicated.

-While U.S. 10-year yields retreated from the 3 percent big figure, minutes of the Fed’s meeting at the end of January have at least temporarily taken the edge off investors’ appetite for equities and other assets perceived as risky, such as emerging markets and commodities..
+While U.S. 10-year yields retreated after nearing the psychologically key 3 percent level, the minutes of the U.S. Federal Reserve’s meeting at the end of January has at least temporarily taken the edge off investors’ appetite for equities and other assets perceived as risky, such as emerging markets and commodities.

-The minutes showed Fed policymakers agreed at the meeting, held after U.S. lawmakers had approved some $1.5 trillion in tax cuts, that “a gradual upward trajectory of the federal funds rate would be appropriate”.
-They also noted “upward risks” to economic growth and inflation.

-As a result, the odds of faster U.S. interest rate hikes have narrowed, with a host of Fed fund futures hitting contract lows.
-While three rate rises are almost fully priced in for 2018 -- up from two in December -- some traders now reckon four moves might be possible this year.
+With Fed policymakers agreeing that “a gradual upward trajectory of the federal funds rate would be appropriate,” the odds in the market of faster U.S. interest rate hikes have narrowed and a host of Fed fund futures have hit contract lows.

+The dollar too was trading just off 10-day highs against a basket of currencies and was set for its first week of gains this year.

 Marie Owens Thomsen, global head of economic research at Indosuez Wealth Management in Geneva, said markets seemed to have finally accepted a faster rate rise trajectory for 2018.